dvolk/catgpt/README.md

 # CatGPT

-CatGPT puts all your ChatGPT conversations on a single static page for easy browsing and searching.
+CatGPT puts all your ChatGPT conversations on a single static page for easy and offline browsing and searching.

 <img src="https://i.postimg.cc/3RZVD3bq/localhost-8085-my-ipad-4.png">